Voxel-Fox-Ltd/Honey/README.md

 The classic `h.hug @User` is back.
 Many commands including hug, pat, kiss, and nuzzle are all available within the bot.
 Interactions can be run once every 30 minutes by default, but server mods can set certain roles to have a lower cooldown, allowing systems like Patreon perks to be in place, ie lower cooldowns for higher tiers of support.

+Interactions can also be shortened with the use of a cooldown token (see the relevant section).

 ![](/marketing/interaction_cooldown_settings.png)

 ## Shop System